mantejjosan/chem/README.md

-# How to render chemical and mathematical equations
+# How to render Chemical and Mathematical Equations + Mermaid Diagrams

 ## Prerequisites
 1. Have an HTML file.

 ## Steps

-1. Include Mathjax cdn(Content Delivery Network)
-2. Set up the tex engine to render text enclosed in required characters.
-> Tip: To do both these steps copy this snippet whose usage is explained below in the [sample code](#sample-code):
+> 1. To include MathJax CDN for rendering chemical and mathematical equations copy the following script tag and paste inside the head(or body) tag.
 > ```
 > <script type="text/javascript" async
 >       src="https://cdn.jsdelivr.net/npm/mathjax@3/es5/tex-mml-chtml.js"